 You should learn useful ways to check and stop VPN leaks.

-The VPNs are suggested to use to stop IP leak, DNS leak and WebRTC leak.
+The VPNs are suggested to use to stop IP leaks, DNS leak,s and WebRTC leaks.